Digitizing Nepal's Written Heritage: A Comprehensive HTR Pipeline for Old Nepali Manuscripts: Abstract

 \section{Abstract}

 This paper presents the first end-to-end pipeline for Handwritten Text Recognition (HTR) for Old Nepali, a historically significant but low-resource language.
 We adopt a line-level transcription approach and systematically explore encoder-decoder architectures and data-centric techniques to improve recognition accuracy.
 Our best model achieves a Character Error Rate (CER) of 4.9\%.
-In addition, we implement and evaluate decoding strategies and analyze token-level confusions to better understand model behaviour and error patterns.
-While the dataset we used for evaluation is confidential, we release our training code, model configurations, and evaluation scripts to support further research in HTR for low-resource historical scripts.
+In addition, we implement and evaluate decoding strategies and analyze token-level confusions to better understand model behavior and error patterns.
+Although the evaluation dataset is confidential, we release our training code, model configurations, and evaluation scripts to support further research on HTR for low-resource historical scripts.